Mental Health Facilities Winfield, IL

 Adolescent Growth - 8.5 miles from Winfield, IL

 Adolescent Growth is a mental health facility in Lombard, IL, located at 19 West 706 13th Place, in the 60148 zip code.
-Adolescent Growth provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Adolescent Growth provides individual psychotherapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents.
-Adolescent Growth also supports people requiring dual diagnosis treatment, patients with eating disorders and children/adolescents with serious emotional disturbance.
-Some other services available at Adolescent Growth include diet and exercise counseling, education services and family psychoeducation.
+Adolescent Growth provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
+Adolescent Growth provides dialectical behavior therapy, group therapy and psychotropic medication to children / adolescents.
+Adolescent Growth also supports children/adolescents with serious emotional disturbance, patients with eating disorders and people requiring dual diagnosis treatment.
+Some other services available at Adolescent Growth include family psychoeducation, diet and exercise counseling and education services.

 Learn More